matthewken19/tp/docs/UserGuide.md

 * There can only be one unique identifier at each time.
 Which means no two students can share the same unique identifiers above.
 </box>

-**Notes about displaying timetables of students:**<br>

-* By default, timetables of students are not shown.

-* To show or hide timetables of students, use `list` command.
-The choice will be saved and timetables will remain visible/invisible for subsequent command results.

 ### Viewing help: `help`

 Shows a message explaining how to access the help page.
 This feature ensures that users can easily understand the functionality and syntax of commands without referring to external documentation.